khaledelemam/ATMProject/phase2/README.txt

 ----- How to use the program -----

-1) run atmInterface.main()
+1) run Main in View package
-2) log in as A. admin or B. user
+2) log in as admin or user

 Note:
 - program will close at system's midnight

---- A. How to run as admin ---
+--- How to run as admin ---
+(A)

 1) log in:
-    > defalt username: admin
+    > default username: admin
     > default password: 123
     > press button 'admin login'

 (1) Approve new user requests
 (2) Approve account requests for existing users
 (3) Reverse transactions
-*Bank manager reverses transactions between accounts.* bank manager reverses all transfer transactions.
+*Bank manager reverses all transactions between accounts(transfer).*
 (4) Set the date
 (5) Restock denominations

+(B)

+-- Bank Intern --

+Bank Intern can login as a user and as an admin.

+Enter username and password
+- Click on login to login as a user.
+Intern has same user functionality.
+- Click on admin login to login as an employee
+ -- as an employee intern can restock the ATM machine.

 --- How to register as a user ---

-(1) Login as a user
-*default password for user is "1"*
-(2) Request a new user account
+(1) Request a new user account
+(2) Choose Normal User or Bank Intern
+(3) Enter your preferred username.
 (3) Wait until administrator approves your account, based on your credit score
 * you have to login as an admin to approve the user request * (5) Once approved by the admin, you can login and will be given your temporary password *temporary password is 1*

+(6) After being approved enter your username and password to login.

 --- What you can do as a registered user ---